orangejulius/blog/source/_posts/2012-11-25-i-forgot-how-frustrating-svn-can-be.markdown

 ---
 layout: post
-title: "I forgot how frustrating SVN can be"
+title: "I Forgot How Frustrating SVN Can Be"
 date: "2012-11-25 18:09 -0800"
 comments: true
 categories: git